Guitar Build Process

 Coarse sandpaper to move closer to finished surface

-Around this time, re-transfer & cut headstock shape (leaving 2mm extra) using bandsaw & belt sander.
+Around this time, if not done already, re-transfer & cut headstock shape (leaving 2mm extra) using bandsaw & belt sander.

 Neck shaped and smoothed: heel end